Travis Jankowski Player Props: Rangers vs. Astros

 Travis Jankowski At The Plate

-- In three of six games this season, Jankowski has picked up at least one hit, including one game with multiple hits.
+- Jankowski has had a base hit in four of seven games this season, and multiple hits once.

-- He has not hit a home run in his six games this season.
+- In seven games played this year, he has not gone deep.

-- Jankowski has driven in a run in three games this year (50.0%), including one multiple-RBI game.
+- Jankowski has driven in a run in three games this season (42.9%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.